vladimircezarbr/vladimircezarbr.github.com/_posts/2012-01-01-24-ver-as-baleias-no-norte-do-canada.md

 ---
 layout: post
-title: Ver as baleias no Norte do Canada
+title: Ver as baleias no Norte do Canadá
 number: 24
 img:
 status: 0